Bothrops: Behavior

-Most species are nocturnal, although a few found at higher altitudes are active during the day.
+Most species of Bothrops are nocturnal, although a few found at higher altitudes are active during the day.
 Otherwise, they may be seen on cloudy days or during periods of rain.
 Most are terrestrial, though all are capable of climbing.
 One species, B. insularis, which is endemic to Ilha da Queimada Grande, is considered to be semi arboreal.
 This species, unlike most Bothrops, preys primarily on birds, due to the absence of native mammal species on Queimada Grande.
 This feeding habit probably accounts for their more arboreal lifestyle compared with their mainland cousins.
 Many species of Bothrops exhibit tail vibration behavior when disturbed.

 Venom

-Members of this genus are responsible for more fatalities in the Americas than any other group of venomous snakes.
+Members of the genus Bothrops are responsible for more fatalities in the Americas than any other group of venomous snakes.
 In this regard, the most important species are B. asper, B. atrox, and B. jararaca.
-Without treatment, the fatality rate is estimated to be about 7%, but with treatment this is reduced to 0.5-3%.
+Without treatment, the fatality rate is estimated to be about 7%, but with treatment this is reduced to 0.5–3%.

 Typical symptoms of bothropic envenomation include immediate burning pain, dizziness, nausea, vomiting, sweating, headache, massive swelling of the bitten extremity, hemorrhagic blebs, local necrosis, bleeding from the nose and gums, ecchymosis, erythemia, hypotension, tachycardia, coagulopathy with hypofibrinogenemia and thrombocytopenia, hematemesis, melena, epistaxis, hematuria, intracerebral hemorrhage, and kidney failure, secondary to hypotension and bilateral cortical necrosis.
 There is usually some discoloration around the bite site, and rashes may develop on the torso or the extremities.

 In general, death results from hypotension secondary to blood loss, kidney failure, and intracranial hemorrhage.
 Common complications include necrosis and kidney failure secondary to shock and the toxic effects of the venom.